-I am an Assistant Professor of Political Science in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-My research focuses on American national institutions and public policy, with emphases on organized interests, bureaucratic rulemaking, and representation.
+I'm an Assistant Professor of Government at Georgetown University.
+My research focuses on American national institutions and public policy, with emphases on organized interests and collective action, intersectional advocacy, and agency rulemaking.

-I hold a Ph.D. and an M.A. in Government from The University of Texas at Austin and received undergraduate degrees in Political Science and Statistics from the University of California, Davis.
-I am also the former Director of Undergraduate Research for the Policy Agendas Project, housed at the University of Texas.
-Prior to attending graduate school, I worked as a researcher for the Brookings Institution and the California Civic Engagement Project.
+I hold a Ph.D. and an M.A. in Government from the University of Texas at Austin and received undergraduate degrees in Political Science and Statistics from the University of California, Davis.
+Prior to joining the faculty at Georgetown, I was an Assistant Professor of Political Science at Syracuse University.